GauravAnand563/Aurora-Google-Meet-AI-Assistant/README.md

 ## Contact Us 📧

 Have questions or feedback?
-Feel free to reach out to our team at [projectaurora@example.com](mailto:projectaurora@example.com).
-We'd love to hear from you!
+Feel free to reach out.

 ---